MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 ```

 > [!NOTE]
-> If `codePush.sync()` is not called on app start (e.g. `componentDidMount` event on React Native or `deviceready` on Cordova), developers will need to notify the update was successfully installed by calling the `codePush.notifyApplicationReady()` method.
+> If `codePush.sync()` isn't called on app start (e.g. `componentDidMount` event on React Native or `deviceready` on Cordova), developers will need to notify the update was successfully installed by calling the `codePush.notifyApplicationReady()` method.
 Otherwise the CodePush runtime will assume the installed update has failed and roll back to the previous version.

 > [!NOTE]
 > For Cordova, the first parameter that `codePush.sync()` expects is a `syncStatusCallback`, so to do the same thing, you should insert `null` as the first parameter to the call, i.e: